AI-secure/MMDT/README.md

 ```

 ### Notes
-+ Each of the eight areas has its own subdirectory containing the respective code and README.
++ Each of the six areas has its subdirectory containing the respective code and README.

 + Follow the specific `README`: Every subdirectory has its own README.
 Refer to these documents for information on how to run the scripts and interpret the results.